-The recent ban of Delta 8 THC in Kentucky earlier in 2021 has left many people wondering what the state’s stance is on other cannabinoids such as Delta 10.
+The state has, over a period of time, tried to ban hemp-derived THCs such as Delta 8 THC in Kentucky since early 2021, which has left many people wondering what the state’s stance is on other cannabinoids, such as Delta 10 THC.
 Let’s get you up to date on this complex issue and answer your question: Is Delta 10 Legal in the Bluegrass State?

 What Is Delta 10 THC?

-Delta 10 THC is a new type of cannabis that has been more uplifting and energetic than the more common, sedating Delta 8 THC.
-This results from its nootropic properties which boost energy, focus, and creativity.
+Delta 10 THC is a new type of cannabis that offer uplifting and energetic effects similar to a Sativa strain.
+You’ll experience its nootropic properties which boost energy, focus, and creativity.

 The popularity of this new form will likely grow over the next few years as it becomes a staple in the cannabis industry.
 We solely rely on anecdotal reports to show these substances’ main characteristics without scientific evidence.